suchmememanyskill/CssLoader-ThemeDb/README.md

 ```

 # Support
-If you need any help creating or submitting a theme, [we have a Discord server where you can ask for help](https://discord.gg/aH9rsuP).
+If you need any help creating or submitting a theme, [there's the Decky loader discord server.](https://discord.gg/ZU74G2NJzk).
+In the server, see the `Css-Loader Support` thread in the `support-plugins` channel

 ## Upgrading a theme
 If you created a theme and would like to upgrade it to the latest manifest version, please follow this guide.